szilard/teach-ML-CEU-master-bizanalytics/wk01/lab/README.md

 - create a simple Rmarkdown file, run it in RStudio and get html report
 - upload files to their github account
-- start an EC2 instance, create an image, stop/restart
+- start an EC2 instance, create an image, stop/restart, configure security groups (open ports)

-One can use this [AMI](http://www.louisaslett.com/RStudio_AMI/).
-Installing Java and the h2o R package:
+On EC2 one can use this [AMI](http://www.louisaslett.com/RStudio_AMI/) with R and Rstudio server already installed.
+Installing Java and the h2o R package is easy:
 ```
 sudo apt-get install default-jre
 R